-I was appointed to the governing body as a co-opted governor in July 2016.
 I have lived in Tunbridge Wells on and off since I was 6 years old and was educated at the Skinners’ school.
-I am married with two young boys.
-My wife works at Bishops Down as the Special Educational Needs Coordinator (SENCO) and my youngest boy is about to join Bishops Down Nursery.
+I live in the St John’s area and I am married with two young boys and a baby girl on the way.
+My wife is a Special Educational Needs Coordinator (SENCO) at Hayes Primary School in Bromley.

-I have worked in the Civil Service for over ten years, spending time in HM Prison Service HQ, the Home Office and my current department, the Ministry of Defence, where I have honed skills in project planning, risk management and policy development.
-I have had the opportunity to work with and manage a wide range of stakeholders across government and in the public sector.
+I have worked in the Civil Service for over ten years, spending time in HM Prison Service HQ, the Home Office and my current department, the Ministry of Defence.

-Having lived in the community for many years, when the opportunity arose to become a governor at Bishops Down, I was keen to offer my time and skills in support of the school.
-I am a member of the Resources Committee.
+I have lived in the community for many years and consequently when the opportunity arose to become a governor at Bishops Down I was keen to offer my time and skills in support of the school.